Careers at Mass Cultural Council

 It is important for us that the employment application process be accessible for all applicants.
-For any requests or needs regarding accessibility, accommodations, modifications, or specific preferences we should be aware of to ensure your experience is accessible, positive, and supported, please contact Cathy Cheng-Anderson, Director of People and Culture.
+For any requests or needs regarding accessibility, accommodations, modifications, or specific preferences we should be aware of to ensure your experience is accessible, positive, and supported, please contact Cathy Cheng-Anderson, Senior Director of Business Operation.

 Mass Cultural Council prohibits discrimination based on race, creed, color, national origin, nationality, ancestry, sex/gender (including pregnancy), affectional or sexual orientation, gender identity or expression, age, marital status, civil union status, domestic partnership status, familial status, religion, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces of the United States, or disability.
-Applicants with questions or concerns are encouraged to contact Cathy Cheng-Anderson, Director of People and Culture.
+Applicants with questions or concerns are encouraged to contact Cathy Cheng-Anderson, Senior Director of Business Operation.